 The Department of Restorative Dentistry includes biomaterials, operative dentistry, implant dentistry, esthetic dentistry, and prosthodontics.
 Full- and part-time faculty members guide the development of student doctors in the classroom and in clinics through instruction and hands-on learning.
 Our faculty are involved in clinical research, either at the OHSU School of Dentistry or through external organizations.
 Many faculty members treat patients in the OHSU Dental Clinics.

 Get to know our Restorative Department Faculty.
 Click HERE

 NEED A VACCINE?
 Our Restorative Dentistry faculty are trained!
-In a coordinated effort, Mark Miller, DMD, Mary Pat Califano, BSN, and our great Continuing Education staff have trained 10 dentists and one hygienist to deliver the Covid19 Vaccine.
+Thanks to Mark Miller, DMD, and Mary Pat Califano, BSN, many of our great dental faculty members are trained to deliver the Covid19 Vaccine.